WHAT IS FROZEN SHOULDER?

 - Pain in the shoulders

 - Muscle trouble that can worsen and persist for a long time

 Complete immobilization is also a common complication of frozen shoulder.

 - The "freezing" stage:

 In this stage, the shoulder becomes stiff and painful to move.
 The pain may increase at night.
 Inability to move the shoulder increases.
-This stage last upto 9 month.
+This stage may last up to 9 months.